 Welcome, council, staff, honored guests and members of the media.
 It is with a great deal of pleasure that I address you today.

-I wish to thank my mover, Mayor Briscoe and seconder, Mayor Rabishaw and all of county council for bestowing this honor on me.
-You have allowed me to serve as warden again and I accept the challenge for 2014.
-We have lot of work to do.
-I say we as I believe, as do you, that the office of Warden is an instrument of council and our public as we seek to continually improve all aspects of our community.
+I wish to thank my mover, Councillor Murphy and seconder, Councillor Reinwald and all of county council for bestowing this honor on me.
+You have allowed me to serve as Warden again and I accept the challenge for 2016.
+We have a lot of work to do.
+I say we as I believe, as do you, that the office of Warden is an instrument of council and our community as we work to continually improve all aspects of our community.

 It takes a great deal of support to fulfill the role of Warden.
 Support from council and staff and the many welcoming and kind residents of the County.
-I have had support from my family and friends throughout my life acting as councilor, Mayor, Warden and community volunteer.
-Please allow me to introduce to you my wife, my friend and councilor Brian Hunt and councilor Bruno Kierczak.
+I have had support from my family and friends throughout my life acting as councillor, Mayor, Reeve, Warden and community volunteer.
+Please allow me to introduce to you my wife, Alanna.
 Your support and wise counsel has been most welcome and at times urgently needed.

-I would also like to introduce you to some of our staff from Greater Madawaska: Allison Holtzhauer, Lindsey Taniwa, Teena Kelly, Marko Cekic.
+I would also like to introduce you to some of our staff from the Town of Renfrew.
 They represent a supportive and innovative team whom I am fortunate to have back stopping me in all of my roles.

-Today I have the pleasure of introducing Raelene Young, Gurlie Kidd, Nancy Lounsbury, Molly Fulton and Cheryl Summers whom I work with in my other life.
-They are extremely supportive and accommodating and I am lucky to have them as friends and colleaques.
+Today I have the pleasure of introducing some colleagues that I work with in my other life.
+They are extremely supportive and accommodating and I am lucky to have them as friends and colleagues.

 Further Twinning of 417

-Along with the Warden’s Advisory Committee and with the support of our community we will continue our conversations with both the Federal and Provincial governments to stress the need for the predictable and timely twinning of Highway 17 through the County of Renfrew and beyond.
-This is a critical piece of transportation infrastructure which is necessary for the continued economic stability of our community, and the twinning is absolutely essential for the future and necessary expansion and diversification of our communities’ economy and our ability to compete with the rest of Ontario and beyond.
+Along with the newly formed Highway 417 Advisory Committee and with the support of our community we will continue our conversations with both the Federal and Provincial governments to stress the need for the predictable and timely twinning of Highway 17 through the County of Renfrew and beyond.
+This is a critical piece of transportation infrastructure which is necessary for the continued economic stability of our community.
+The twinning is absolutely essential for the future and necessary expansion and diversification of our communities’ economy and our ability to compete with the rest of Ontario and beyond.
+The good news is the province has finally included the next phase, through from Scheel Drive to Bruce Street in their construction plans.
+Now we need to remind them to fund it and to start moving rock.

 Endangered Species Act

 This is a significant issue for rural Ontario and for Renfrew County.
-It has created a number of problems, increased costs and significant work delays and stoppages for businesses in almost all economic sectors in our diverse community.
-Agriculture, construction, road building, land development and new home construction, forestry, mining and tourism investment have all been adversely affected by the time consuming and complicated requirements of the ESA.
+We haven’t forgotten about it and will continue to raise it at every opportunity.
+Agriculture, construction, road building, land development and new home construction, forestry, mining and tourism investment continue to be adversely affected by the time consuming and complicated requirements of the ESA.
 We have been told there have been job losses and missed investment opportunities.
 Industry representatives, our partners tell us, in many situations the ESA duplicates the requirements of existing Acts, such as the Ontario Planning Act, and specific Forest Management Plans.

-Atomic Energy of Canada Limited (AECL) for a long time has been a vital engine which drives our economy.
-We look forward through interaction and consultation with members of the community and elected representatives and AECL management, staff and retireds to ensure this continues.
-We expect and our community expects it to remain one of the world’s premier nuclear research facility as it evolves.
+Atomic Energy of Canada Limited (AECL) now CNL for a very long time has been a vital engine which drives our economy.
+We look forward through our relationship with the Operators to ensure this continues.
+We expect, and our community, expect it to remain one of the world’s premier nuclear research facilities as it evolves.

-We visited laboratories, science and technology clusters and waste management operations which have similarities to Chalk River Laboratories and the County of Renfrew environment.
-We gained a valuable perspective on what challenges and opportunities our community may face as AECL evolves here in the County.
+In 2013 we visited laboratories, science and technology clusters and waste management operations which have similarities to Chalk River Laboratories and the County of Renfrew environment.
+We gained a valuable perspective on what challenges and opportunities our community may face as CNL evolves here in the County.

-It remains the contention of this council that AECL is located here in the perfect community.
-We accept and support nuclear industry and science.
-AECL and the laboratories belong here.
-To move them or in any way systematically diminish them is to ignore the glorious and productive past, the significant present value and the limitless future.
+We accept and support nuclear industry and science in our community.
+CNL, the laboratories and the science are rooted and belong here.
+To in any way systematically diminish them is to ignore the glorious and productive past, the significant present value and the limitless future.

 Garrison Petawawa continues to evolve and grow.
 The many benefits accrued by our community extend beyond the Town of Petawawa.
 It generates income for many, opportunity to provide services and goods for others and a strong group of volunteers who care about and build our community.